nic0michael/Mock-Test-Like-a-Chameleon/README.md

-# Chameleon Testing with Schizophrenic Behaviour
+# Mock Test like a Chameleon (with Schizophrenic Behaviour)
 **We are not walking like an Egyptian, we are Mocking like a Chameleon**

 ## Problem Statement